þ Conditional Sentence þ

 ² Contrary-to-Fact Conditionals – Impossible Results

-on Friday, would go
+If | the party | were | on Friday, would go |

 NOTE: Remember that the verb be is always were in contrary-to-fact conditionals.
 Avoid changing were to agree with the subject in contrary-to-fact statements.
 Example: